INCOTERMS – INTERNATIONAL COMMERCIAL TERMS

 TEU Global advises and implements different security strategies that save our clients in costs as well as valuable time.

-An Import Customs Bond is a kind of financial guarantee or Insurance submitted by the Importer of Record to the Customs and Border Patrol (CBP) that duties, taxes, fees and penalties will be paid to the latter, when required.
+An Import Customs Bond is a kind of financial guarantee or Insurance submitted by the Importer of Record to the Customs and Border Protection (CBP) that duties, taxes, fees, and penalties will be paid to the latter, when required.
 Import Customs Bond is an agreement between three parties, namely; the Insurance/Surety Company issuing the Import Customs Bond (Called Surety), Importer of Record (Principal), and Customs & Border Protection (The Beneficiary).
 As per the regulations, CBP requires all Importers of Record to file an Activity Code 1 – Import Bond in order to clear their entries, even if the goods are duty free.
 The Customs Import Bond guarantees CBP will collect all import duties, taxes, fines, or penalties from the importer, or if the importer cannot pay, the Insurance/Surety Company who issued the bond will pay on his behalf.
 Call TEU Global and we will explain the details.

-Customs and Border Patrol (CBP) requires Import Customs Bond from the Importer of Record, when the imports are for commercial use and valued at 2,500 dollars or over.
+Customs and Border Protection (CBP) requires Import Customs Bond from the Importer of Record, when the imports are for commercial use and valued at 2,500 dollars or over.
 Import Customs Bonds are also required to meet Federal regulations.
 There are many insurance companies that provide or issue Import Customs Bonds and the only difference in purchasing a bond from one issuer to another is the financial strength of the issuer.
 TEU issues Import Customs Bonds directly from insurance companies with very high S&P ratings which have been operating well over 100 years.
 This ensures dependable financial support to all Import Customs Bonds issued by TEU.
 Call TEU Global and we will be happy to guide you about the Import Customs Bond and also arrange exactly the one that meets the requirement.

 There are two types of Import Customs Bond – Single Entry Bond that covers the one time entry of imported goods, and Continuous Bond that covers the import of goods for one year and is renewed annually.
 Many importers find the continuous bond better in many respects, but call TEU Global and we will be glad to assist you in finding the best solution for your import needs.